 The trooper also took the time to explain what that meant, legally speaking, to a transplant like me not familiar with the local laws.
 That was kind of him.
 I wasn’t arrested, I was merely given a summons to appear in court.
 He didn’t impound the ZL1 either, which I’m told he easily could have done.

 We were released and allowed to continue the drive, but I didn’t put in much seat time after that, riding shotgun with another writer back to the hotel.
 I wasn’t in the mood to drive at all, fast or otherwise.

 I told a handful of friends I would be going to jail for a weekend.
 All of them were floored, since I apparently don’t come off as the jail-going type, and almost every person asked if it would be like Orange Is The New Black.
 Apparently a softcore porn on Netflix is everyone’s sole frame of reference for prison and jail, which is kind of hilarious and sad considering the U.S. has the highest incarceration rate of any nation in the world.
 But I digress.

 Mostly, jail is boring as sin.
 There were no books to read.
-There were no weights to lift.
+There were no weights to lift, like you imagine.
 There were no clocks inside either, not that time matters much.
 They locked us in our cells for at least half the day and we spent the rest of the time milling around a common area or a walled-off half basketball court.
 The food is barely that, meeting only the minimum amount of state-mandated daily calories and nothing else.

 I guess you’re supposed to just sit around contemplating what a burden you are to the taxpayers, which was about $104 a day in my case, if you’re curious.